Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 For example, if you’ve designed a lengthy eLearning course, you can upload shorter instructional videos for teaching the bulk of the curriculum.
 Having a cross-platform system will help students to access information, track their progress, and revise from a mLearning platform that’s with them at all times.
 Smaller, less intensive courses can just be hosted onto mLearning platforms.

 The only caveat is you’ll need a mobile device and a fast internet connection.
-Given the world is moving at a trajectory such that just about everyone has a mobile device and the internet, this reality may soon come to fruition.
+Given the world is moving on a trajectory such that just about everyone has a mobile device and the internet, this reality may soon come to fruition.